Thursday, January 2, 2025

 “Not to those near him.”

-“Once for all," she demanded fiercely, “is Viscount Elwynalam in or out of the city?”
+“Tell me at once:” she demanded fiercely, “Is Viscount Elwynalam in or out of the city?”

 “My orders do not enable me to say.”